Sheva Brachot: Occasion

-Old Yemenite Jewish custom
+Yemenite Jewish custom

-The old Yemenite Jewish custom regarding the Sheva Brachot is recorded in Rabbi Yihya Saleh's (Maharitz) Responsa.
-The custom that was prevalent in Sana'a before the Exile of Mawza was to say the Sheva Brachot for the bridegroom and bride on a Friday morning, following the couple's wedding the day before, even though she had not slept in the house of her newly wedded husband.
+The Yemenite Jewish custom regarding the Sheva Brachot is recorded in Yiḥyah Salaḥ's Responsa.
+The custom that was prevalent in Sana'a before the Mawza Exile (1679-80) was to say the Sheva Brachot for the bridegroom and bride on a Friday morning, following the couple's wedding the day before, even though she had not slept in the house of her newly wedded husband.
 In Yemenite custom, the bride was brought to her husband's house only on the following day of their wedding.
-On Friday (Sabbath eve) they would pitch a large tent within a garden called al-Jowzah, replete with pillows and cushions, and there, on the next day (Sabbath afternoon), they would repeat the seven benedictions for the bridegroom and bride, followed by prayer inside the tent, before they were dismissed to eat of their third Sabbath meal, at which time some accompanied the bridegroom to his own house to eat with him there.
-The significance of this practice, according to Maharitz, was that they made the seven blessings even when not actually eating in that place, a practice which differs from today's custom.
+On Friday (erev Shabbat), they would pitch a large tent within a garden called al-Jawza, replete with pillows and cushions, and there, on the next day (Shabbat afternoon), they would repeat the seven benedictions for the bridegroom and bride, followed by prayer inside the tent, before they were dismissed to eat of their third Sabbath meal.
+At that time, some accompanied the bridegroom to his own house to eat with him there.
+The significance of this practice, according to Maharitz, was that they made the seven blessings even when not eating in that place, a practice which differs from today's custom.